coreybutler/nvm-windows/README.md

 The npm/Microsoft/Google recommended **Node.js version manager for _Windows_**.

-# This is not the same thing as [nvm](https://github.com/creationix/nvm), which is a completely separate project for Mac/Linux only.
+# This is not the same thing as nvm.
+_The original [nvm](https://github.com/nvm-sh/nvm) is a completely separate project for Mac/Linux only._

-Like this project?
+## Like this project?

 Let people know with a [tweet](https://twitter.com/intent/tweet?hashtags=nodejs&original_referer=http%3A%2F%2F127.0.0.1%3A91%2F&text=Check%20out%20NVM%20for%20Windows!&tw_p=tweetbutton&url=http%3A%2F%2Fgithub.com%2Fcoreybutler%2Fnvm-windows&via=goldglovecb).

 Better yet, **click the "Sponsor" button** at the top of this screen.
-Patreon sponsors will receive patron-only update posts.

 ## NOTICES

-(2019-09-06) I am actively working on new Github actions to build releases.
-There are several great contributions in master (which contains the to-be-released 1.1.8 version), but I've always had to build these by hand.... and as many of you have noticed, my time has been extremely limited for quite awhile.
-The time consuming part is preparing the NSIS build, but once that is automated, it should be significantly easier for people to contribute changes _and actually see them released_.
+This repository has been accepted into the Github Discussions beta program.
+Please look for updates there.
+The Gitter channel will be retired in favor of this new feature.

 Older notices have moved to the [notices wiki entry](https://github.com/coreybutler/nvm-windows/wiki/Notices).